 Although typically the [PWV] report that that’s the thing that’s most distressing and the real interference in their life and in their relationships.
 They don’t care if they don’t use a tampon, but the fact that they have pain during sex really impacts their life.
 But the pain is about the location of the pain, not about the sexual activity.
 So persistence and generalization to other types of experiences are indicators.

-Dr. Jeffrey Albaugh: If [people with penises (PWP)] have difficulty getting or keeping erections, if they notice the penis is indenting or curving with erections, or if they notice anything unusual … such as an unusual discharge or lesions or bumps or lump occur on the penis or in the scrotum or on the testicles.
+Jeffrey Albaugh, PhD: If [people with penises (PWP)] have difficulty getting or keeping erections, if they notice the penis is indenting or curving with erections, or if they notice anything unusual … such as an unusual discharge or lesions or bumps or lump occur on the penis or in the scrotum or on the testicles.

-How do you talk to a healthcare provider about this?
+Jera: How do you talk to a healthcare provider about pelvic pain or discomfort during sex?

 I would give the same message to both providers and patients that you have to figure out some space and time for bringing it up.
 This might look like making sure there’s enough time in the appointment; it might mean prioritizing it at the start of an appointment so that you don’t run out of time.
 It might mean starting from a point of, ‘I’m having a problem in my relationship,’ and then going from the relationship into the sexual functioning.
 There are a lot of ways to naturally segue, but thinking about how to bring it up.